jain-wiki/atlas/readme.md

 # Jain Atlas
-Jain Atlas is a monorepo for the Jain Atlas project, which includes various applications and utilities.
+Jain Atlas is a main (monorepo) for the Jain Atlas project, which includes various applications and utilities.

+## About Jain Atlas Project
+The Jain Atlas project is to create a comprehensive platform for Jain Places, including an API and a web application.
+The project aims to provide easy access to information for the Jain community to build upon.
+The current scope is limited to India, Nepal, Bhutan, and Sri Lanka.
+It can be extended to other countries in the future.

+Types of Jain Places:
+- `T` Temples
+- `H` Hospitals
+- `S` Schools
+- `L` Libraries
+- `C` Community Centers (Samaj Bhavans)
+- `B` Dining Halls (Bhojanshalas)

 ## Development Setup